Mount Diablo: Protection of the area

 Park expansion continues on all sides of the mountain although its western boundaries are largely complete.
 Extensive development continues in the southwestern foothills and Tassajara region, such as the upscale development of Blackhawk and individual estates overlooking the Livermore Valley on Morgan Territory Road.
 Other large projects are proposed in the northern Black Diamond Mines and Los Medanos foothills, at the Concord Naval Weapons Station, and near Marsh Creek State Park.
 Large-scale development of other private parcels is restricted by city and county urban limit lines, by lack of water, excessive slope, and sensitive resources including rare species.
 Development of smaller ranchette subdivisions continue to fragment and threaten many parcels and large areas of habitat.

-Map of protected lands

-In 2007 Save Mount Diablo published Mount Diablo, Los Vaqueros & Surrounding Parks, Featuring the Diablo Trail, the most accurate and up-to-date map of Mount Diablo's more than 90000 acres of protected lands.
+In 2007, Save Mount Diablo published Mount Diablo, Los Vaqueros & Surrounding Parks, Featuring the Diablo Trail, documenting Mount Diablo's more than 90000 acres of protected lands.
 It includes 100 access points, 520 mi of trail, and 400 mi of private fire roads.